victorhqc/notes-api/README.md

 ## Introduction

-I've been using Google Keep for some time now, and I've always loved the App.
-Until I accidentally removed a note forever, at some point, I guess with my phone, the text from some important Note was modified, and I can no way to see how the note was before that accidental chenge.
+I've been using Google Keep for some time now, and I loved the App.
+Until I accidentally removed a note forever, at some point, I guess with my phone, the text from some important note was modified, and I have no way to see how the note was before that accidental change.
 That was pretty frustrating at the time, and as Google Keep is a closed project, I decided to make my very own and open source Note application.
 This of course being the standalone API.